 Introduction to MySQL Client

-Whenever the Mysql is installed on any machine, a default command-line interface(CLI) that will accept text-based inputs to communicate with the MySQL database server is also installed on that machine.
-Any program that can accept the inputs from the user and then send it to the server and accept the returned response from the server and display the outputs to the user is called a client-side program or simply client program.
+Whenever Mysql is installed on any machine, a default command-line interface(CLI) that will accept text-based inputs to communicate with the MySQL database server is also installed.
+A program that receives inputs from the user, sends them to the server, accepts the returned response from the server, and displays the outputs to the user is known as a client-side program or simply a client program.

-The MySQL client program does a similar job to send the queries entered by the user and display the output on the screen.
-In this article, we will learn about MySQL command-line in-built software usage and will also get a look at other client-side programs that provide interactive GUI to communicate with MySQL server.
+The MySQL client program does a similar job of sending the queries entered by the user and display the output on the screen.
+In this article, we will learn about MySQL command-line in-built software usage and look at other client-side programs that provide interactive GUI to communicate with MySQL servers.

 MySQL Client Usage

-By default, when you install MySQL, the MySQL client command-line program is also installed.
-This client helps to send the queries across the network to the server and also retrieve the response and display it on screen.
-It is not always necessary to use the MySQL client on the same machine where your server is present.
-We can install the MySQL client software on the remote machine and communicate with your MySQL server from anywhere using it.
-There are certain steps that you need to follow to use MySQL client that are listed below –
+When installing MySQL, the MySQL client command-line program is automatically included as part of the default installation.
+This client helps send the queries across the network to the server, retrieves the response, and displays it on screen.
+Using the MySQL client on the same machine where your server is present is not always necessary.
+We can install the MySQL client software on the remote device and communicate with your server from anywhere.
+To use MySQL, follow the specific steps listed below:

-Locate the presence of Mysql client on your machine
+Locate the presence of the Mysql client on your machine.

-Firstly, you need to know where your MySQL client is present on your machine.
-By default for Unix/Linux machines its usually /usr/local/MySQL/bin while for windows machine the default location is c: Program and then further your MySQL folder where bin folder must be present.
-The reason when you might fail to locate the MySQL client program is either the program is not installed on your machine or installed on a different path or you don’t have the database administrator rights.
+Firstly, you need to know where your MySQL client is on your machine.
+By default, for Unix/Linux machines, it’s usually /usr/local/MySQL/bin while for Windows machines, the default location is c: Program and then further your MySQL folder where bin folder must be present.
+Failure to locate the MySQL client program can occur for the following reasons: absence of program installation on your machine, installation in a different path, or insufficient database administrator rights.

 Beginning the Client usage

-Firstly, open the terminal or command prompt and then navigate to the path where your MySQL client program is located and then you will be entered to MySQL client automatically if no username and password credentials are required.
-In case, if you want to login using ceratin username and password and mention them, then you can make the use of the following command provided you are present in the directory where MySQL is installed –
+First, open the terminal or command prompt and then navigate to the path where your MySQL client program is located.
+Then, you will be entered into the MySQL client automatically if no username and password credentials are required.
+To log in using a specific username and password, you can use the following command, assuming you are in the directory where MySQL is installed:-

 mysql -u educba -p

--u stands for specifying that you are mentioning the username in the further parameter value and -p stand for specifying that you will enter the password.
+-u stands for specifying that you mention the username in the further parameter value, and -p stands for determining that you will enter the password.
 The educba is our username, so we have used it in my command.

 mysql -h educbadbhost.edu_database.com -u educba -p

-where -h stands for host address that in my case is educbadbhost.edu_database.com and educba is the username using which we wish to log in to the system.
-In either of the case, that is local or remote machine server location, once you see the following output MySQL client starts.
+where -h stands for host address, that in my case is educbadbhost.edu_database.com, and educba is the username we wish to log in to the system.
+In either case, that is local or remote machine server location, once you see the following output MySQL client starts.

 sudo mysql -u root -p